 How To Get To Livadi Beach

-Livadi beach and the Bali area are close to Rethymnon, with very regular local buses from Rethymnon (but you can also drive there).
+Livadi and the Bali area are close to Rethymnon, with very regular local buses (or you can drive).

 Best Hotels in Livadi Beach